European coastal town with historic buildings

 Can I move to Europe and keep working for my US company?

 Sometimes, but the visa has to match the work.
 Spain, Portugal, Greece and Italy have remote-work or digital-nomad routes.
 Other visitor-style permits are built for non-working residents.
 The right answer depends on employer, income, family, tax residency and where the work is legally performed.
+See can Americans work remotely in Europe.

 Do I have to give up US citizenship?